TaoDFang/GeneModuleAnnotationPaper/README.md

 # GeneModuleAnnotationPaper
 This project is created for preparation of paper of regression based gene module identification

-Manuscript for the paper can be found here: https://docs.google.com/document/d/1hIi_es2aiKlrVyS4edSqtUPSYPOmVxej5_J-ZagQnDc/edit
+Manuscript for the paper can be found on bioRxiv (https://www.biorxiv.org/content/10.1101/659920v1)

 The R package for this paper can be found at: https://github.com/TaoDFang/gerr